mgmtech/gobot/README.md

 GoBot records messages using a Redis Sorted Set whose message score is the timedelta of the current time minus the start of the logging in the channel (uptime).

-Messages are should be set to expire 72 hours after they are logged so as not to eat up RAM/disk.
+Messages *should* be set to expire 72 hours after they are logged so as not to eat up RAM/disk.

 Eventually a logfile archive might be implemented, along with librarian functions to retrieve older logs.